 Traditional marketing focuses heavily on generating brand awareness through multiple channels.
-Growth hacking on the other hand is more focused on making data-driven decisions to identify and leverage low-cost channels for optimal return.
+Growth hacking, on the other hand, is more focused on making data-driven decisions to identify and leverage low-cost channels for optimal return.

 This type of decision making has many benefits—but it’s not the data that makes a difference, but rather how it is applied.
-While this concept should already be engrained in your marketing strategy, it’s even more important to the success of your growth hacking efforts.
+While this concept should already be ingrained in your marketing strategy, it’s even more important to the success of your growth hacking efforts.

 Simply put, well-applied data can be the difference between creating a buzz and seeing your customer base skyrocket overnight.

 Check out the following growth hacking tips and best practices to get started.

 B2B Growth Hacking Tips and Best Practices